DSMaVie/DSMaVie/README.md

 ### Hi there 👋 my name is Max.
 What is yours?

 I recently graduated from RWTH with an M.Sc. in Data Science.
 Before, I studied physics in Aachen as well.
-Additionally, I am one of the founders of
+Additionally, I am one of the founders and managers of
 [@QuITAC](https://github.com/QuITAC), a student club aiming to provide cloud software to another student club, the _Queerreferat an den Aachener Hochschulen e.
 V._
 This profile is for my personal coding stuff.
 Due to my studies I am quite proficient in `python`, therefore most repositories you will find on this profile will contain `python` code.
 If you want to look at a good example of my coding skills take a gander at [my YT playlist breaker](https://github.com/DSMaVie/playlist-breaker).